lucasgf00/EnsolversApp/WEBAPP Final/README.md

 # EnsolversApp
-This is a web app exercise.
+This is a web app exercise for "Ensolvers" team and it was done in 3 days.
-## Tools
+## Tools & Libs
   - Apache NetBeans IDE 12.4
   - Git Bash
   - MySQL Workbench 8.0 CE